fmselab/mvm-firmware-eclipse/README.md

 What you  need:

-* pull the files. the firmware is a submodule: I had to remove some files to forse to use the mock versions.
+* pull the files. the firmware is a submodule: I had to remove some files to force the use the mock versions.
 When we will have a proper build system it will be easy.
-Some .cpp files are exluded from build.
+Some .cpp files are excluded from build.
+I added some includes.

 * you need eclipse with the CDT (tool for C++ development)